learn-co-curriculum/react-redux-actions-and-action-creators/README.md

 ## Conclusion/So What?

 By using actions and action creators, we've given ourselves a consistent way to describe the different behaviors our users can take for our application.
 This approach will scale really well as our applications continue to grow.

+<p class='util--hide'>View <a href='https://learn.co/lessons/react-redux-actions-and-action-creators'>Actions And Action Creators</a> on Learn.co and start learning to code for free.</p>